 - Main cause: colds and other viral infections. - Fever may be the only symptom for the first 24 hours.
 This often occurs with a viral illness.
-The start of symptoms (runny nose, cough, loose stools) is often delayed.
-In the case of Roseola, fever may be the only symptom for 2 or 3 days. - Most often, you won't know the cause of the fever until other symptoms develop.
-This may take 24 hours. - Bacterial infections (as with a Strep throat or a kidney infection) also cause fever. - Teething does not cause fever.
+The start of symptoms (runny nose, cough, loose stools) is often delayed. - Most often, you won't know the cause of the fever until other symptoms develop.
+This may take 24 hours. - Bacterial infections (as with a Strep throat, a kidney infection, or a sinus infection) also cause fever.